ssszyszkowicz/URBINTEL-bike-lane-planner/README.md

 In order to produce a HTML map, you will need to run website_js.py once the simulation has finished.
 This will produce the ChPE_data.js file (that you already have).
 Open Maplibre.html, which reads from that file.
 "Priority" shows the most needed bike lanes (protected) by the city according to the algorithm.

+This code was tested using Python 3.13 - hopefully I've listed all the requirements, but if any are missing, I apologize - see the error messages and install the missing packages manually.

 ---